alexvmt/surface_water_mapping/README.md

 ## Workflow using the Google Earth Engine Code Editor

-1. Check data availability for date and region of interest using `check_data_availability.js`
+1. Check data availability for date range and region of interest using `check_data_availability.js`
+2. Get water classification threshold (Otsu's method) using `get_water_classification_threshold.js`
-2. Map surface water for date and region of interest using `map_surface_water.js`
+3. Map surface water (using previously found threshold) using `map_surface_water.js`

 ## Workflow using the Google Earth Engine Python API

 1. Use `surface_water_mapping.ipynb` in Google Colab
-2. Define date range of interest and region of interest
+2. Define date range and region of interest
+3. Use water classification threshold from above
-2. Explore water classification and export polygons in shapefile format
+4. Explore water classification and export polygons in shapefile format

 ## Notes